SteveSandersonMS/presentation-2020-01-NdcBlazorComponentLibraries/notes.md

  - unit testing
  - AzDO builds and automatic publishing with timestamped version
  - Routable components (but why it's not great to do)
- - Adding XML docs for params etc.
+ - [DONE] Adding XML docs for params etc.